-Summer Festivals: Only a visitor now, and a look back at the beginning of a busy summer
+Summer Festivals: A look back at the beginning of a busy summer

 Recent summers I have been privileged to serve on the faculty of the Interlochen Arts Camp and also the Brevard Music Center.
 If you are thinking about summer study, I really value it, as I outline here:

 As I note in that short article, “a serious horn student can make towards a semester of progress over the summer by attending a strong summer festival.”

 However, this past fall we made a family decision, I don’t plan to be out of town (or more specifically away from my son, who has special needs) for more than a week for the near future.
 I have enjoyed the summer teaching and playing, and will miss those interactions with colleagues and with students from all over the country, but from now on for me it will be things like the International Horn Symposium or other shorter events.

 With that, an article still sitting in the archive of my original HTML Horn Notes Blog came to mind.
 Titled “Some notes from camp” and edited below very little (originally posted on 7/4/06), it gives a window into the start of a busy summer, my last one on the faculty at Brevard.
 A variety of tips may be gleaned.

 I’ve had a bit of computer trouble, so I have combined what would have been several postings as “notes from camp.”
 Curiously, it actually might be a better read because of the troubles.
 [Also, as we were reminded there, Brevard is not a camp but rather a "summer institute and festival."]